 We traveled on the Pre-Alpine Express from Lucerne to St. Gallen to visit the cathedral and library of St. Gallen.
 Another Unesco World Heritage in the bank, but we also visited the Rhine Falls on the same trip.
 I was blown away.
 Totally loved it!

 I imagined we’d walk the streets of Lugano, explore the old center and maybe visit the world heritage sites of nearby Bellinzona.
 Turns out, the mountains were calling and we spent all day in nature.

 Same applies for our time in Montreux.
 I thought to visit some museums and the Castle of Chillon.
 But once we’d seen the castle we just enjoyed the lovely lake and the views from the hills.

 Now, I don’t want to piss off the Swiss by saying their country doesn’t have enough interesting cultural sights and attractions.
 It does.
 There numerous museums and Switzerland has quite a few World Heritage Sites.
-But in my experience, because we had so little time and the weather was absolutely amazing, I as a cultural vulture, I rather choose the nature instead.
+But in my experience, because we had so little time and the weather was absolutely amazing, as a culture vulture, I rather choose nature instead.

 Spa and saunas in Switzerland are amazing

 We booked a couple of hotels in Switzerland that had an indoor pool and spa/sauna facilities.
 As you know, I love a good spa (or called hammam in other countries, like my hammams in Andalusia Spain experiences).